PRATYOOSH-69/Tic-Tac-Toe/README.md

                             - ChatGPT
 # Tic Tac Toe

-A modern Tic-Tac-Toe web game with expressive design and a smart AI opponent
+A modern Tic-Tac-Toe web game with expressive design and a smart AI opponents.

 ## ✨ Features